garykac/woven/placing-matrix-cards.md

 player), when Matrix cards are placed they must overlap part of a previously placed card in the Matrix.

-Cards may not be tucked under previously placed cards.

 For example:

 ![Card overlap](img/placement1a.png)